funilrys/PyFunceble/docs/configuration/cli-testing.rst

     **Default value:** :code:`True`

-    **Description:** Activates or disables the suage of a "database" to store the expiration date of all domains with a valid expiration date.
+    **Description:** Activates or disables the uage of a "database" to store the expiration date of all domains with a valid expiration date.

 .. warning::